2019 • 02 • 21

 - Others: Gigantes Islands (P75 environmental fee); Antonia Beach (P20 entrance fee); Gigantes Norte Lighthouse (P60 entrance fee)

-- The most famous spot on the island is on top of a huge rock boulder that is turned into a view deck by the locals; wooden stairs were created to assist people coming to see the 360 view of the whole island and the nearby sandbars.
+- The most famous spot on the island is on top of a huge rock boulder that is turned into a view deck by the locals; wooden stairs were created to assist people coming to see the 360-view of the whole island and the nearby sandbars.

 - Aside from that spot, there are also other activities that can be done on the island like swimming, kayaking, paddle boarding, and snorkeling.

 - Cabugao Gamay Island offers a peaceful and simple island life.
 The island has little cottages with a small store that sells refreshment that is surely needed in times like that.
 So make sure to bring money with you.
 This was our mistake when we went on the island hopping, we didn’t bring money!
-We wanted to try the kayaking so bad, good thing we found other guests that are staying at the same place as we were and we were familiar to them so they lent us money.
+We wanted to try kayaking so bad, good thing we found other guests that are staying at the same place as we were and we were familiar with them so they lent us money.
 There are also lots of ice cream and ice candy vendors on the island and it’s such a nice treat under the heat!
 Remember to leave no trace/trash behind.